 So, you’re coming to end of your contract and aren’t sure of where to start when it comes to returning your lease vehicle.
 We’ve put together this guide so that you can feel informed and confident about returning your lease car.

 So, when you come to the end of your contract term, your car or van is simply collected, and you are free to lease your next vehicle.
 We recommend organising a new lease around 6 months before your old one is due to go back so that you can work around any lead time; ensuring that your new vehicle arrives in time for your old one being taken away.

 We can arrange your new car or van to be delivered on the same day your old one is collected so that you aren’t without a vehicle at any point.

 Around 4-6 months before your contract is supposed to end, we will be in touch to get a new lease deal organised in time.
 The finance company will send you a letter or email informing you of when your vehicle is due to go back.
 It will ask you to give them a call to make the necessary arrangements for return/collection.

 The BVRLA advise that you carry out an inspection of your vehicle 6-8 weeks before your car is due to go back.
 This is so that you have time to arrange any repairs that may be required after you have inspected the vehicle.
-To read the BVRLA’s Fair Wear and Tear Guide to help you go over the car and identify anything that isn't considered fair wear and tear.
+They have a Fair Wear and Tear Guide to help you go over the car and identify anything that isn't considered fair wear and tear.
 You can request this guide from the finance provider of your lease vehicle.